 In a decision released March 21, 2017, Chapman v.
 GPM Investment Management, 2017 ONCA 227, the Court of Appeal for Ontario said “yes.”

-The case concerned an appeal of the decision of Mr. Justice Drew S. Gunsolus of the Superior Court of Justice, dated November 27, 2015, with reasons reported at 2015 ONSC 6591.
+The case concerned an appeal of the decision of the Honourable Justice Drew S. Gunsolus of the Superior Court of Justice, dated November 27, 2015, with reasons reported at 2015 ONSC 6591.

 As framed by Justice Bradley Miller, the sole issue on the appeal was whether an employer’s refusal to pay a bonus merely breached the employee’s employment contract, or whether it also constituted constructive dismissal.
 Justice Miller (with whom Justices van Rensburg, Hourigan concurred) found that it did not constitute a constructive dismissal.